 Full Color 3D Printer

 Once the 3D model has been fixed by a 3D artist it is ready to be 3D printed on a full color 3D printer.
-While there are multiple full color 3D printers on the market, there is only 1 type of full color 3D printer available that is suitable for printing 3D printed figurines: Projet 660 manufactured by 3D Systems.
-You can read more about the process for making the figurines on the Projet 660 here.
-Due to the time and capital investments involved in becomming proficient with the Projet 660, most 3D printed figurine companies outsource this part of the business and have the prints shipped back to them in bulk or white label shipped to the end customer.
+While there are multiple full color 3D printers on the market, there are only a couple 3D printers available that are suitable for printing 3D printed figurines: The Jet Fusion 580 by Hewlett Packard and the 3DUJ-553 by Mimaki.
+You can read more about the HP 580 and Mimaki 553 here.
+Due to the time and capital investments involved in becoming proficient with the above mentioned 3D printers, most 3D printed figurine companies outsource this part of the business and have the prints shipped back to them in bulk or white label shipped to the end customer.
 For all Twinstant customers we offer direct shipping of 3D printed figurines to customers at prices that are up to 75% cheaper than other 3D printing companies.

 As you can see there are a lot of moving parts to operating a 3D printed figurine business.
 At Twindom we try to make starting and operating a 3D printed figurine business as easy as possible for our customers.
 With the Twinstant Mobile full body 3D scanner and Twindom Cloud Platform, our goal is to make it so customers spend none of there time digitally processing 3D models or worrying about how they are going to 3D print customer orders.
 Instead they get to spend more time figuring out how they are going to grow their business.